-The Company participates in CenterPoint Energy's qualified savings plan, which includes a cash or deferred arrangement under Section 401(k) of the Internal Revenue Code of 1986, as amended.
+CERC participates in CenterPoint Energy's qualified savings plan, which includes a cash or deferred arrangement under Section 401(k) of the Internal Revenue Code of 1986, as amended.
 Under the plan, participating employees may contribute a portion of their compensation, on a pre-tax or after-tax basis, generally up to a maximum of 50%, which increased from 16% in prior years, of compensation.
-Effective January 1, 2009, the Company matches 100% of the first 6% of each employee's compensation contributed.
-The Company previously matched 75% of the first 6% of each employee's compensation contributed with the potential for an additional discretionary match of up to 50% of the first 6% of each employee's compensation contributed.
+Effective January 1, 2009, CERC matches 100% of the first 6% of each employee's compensation contributed.
+CERC previously matched 75% of the first 6% of each employee's compensation contributed with the potential for an additional discretionary match of up to 50% of the first 6% of each employee's compensation contributed.
 The matching contributions are fully vested at all times.
-CenterPoint Energy allocates to the Company the savings plan benefit expense related to the Company's employees.
-Savings plan benefit expense was \$17 million for each of the years ended December 31, 2006 and 2007 and \$18 million for the year ended December 31, 2008.
+CenterPoint Energy allocates to CERC the savings plan benefit expense related to CERC's employees.
+Savings plan benefit expense was \$17 million, \$18 million and \$15 million for each of the years ended December 31, 2007, 2008, and 2009, respectively.